HardikDhanani/musically/README.md

   - [ ] Can order songs by name, album or artist
   - [x] Can list albums and artist with Cover cards or row cards

+## Pending

+ - [ ] When the queue is reorderer, same must happend in the player
+ - [ ] When the app initializes, read images asynchronously

 ## Settings

  - [x] How many reproductions before being Most Played